top of page

 I must undertake this journey alone, even if your proximity is a breath away from my heart.
 This is an initiation.
 You serve as both my guide and tormentor, as angel and demon.

 The confrontation intensifies.
 The terrain becomes an outward reflection of my inner trials.
-The stream is not just water—it’s a threshold.
+The brook is a threshold.
 Each step feels weighted, a rite of passage demanding endurance and faith.
-Shadows stretch long, and silence presses heavy.
+Shadows stretch long, and the silence presses inward.
 The answers I seek remain elusive, hidden behind the layers of time and forest.

 Act 3: The Revelation

 I retreat into the arms of a balsam fir, grounding myself as I process what it means to see what remains unseen.
 This is not a gift or vision, nor an epiphany born of madness.
-It is visual note-taking—a quiet observer shifting her gaze to see beyond the ordinary.
+It is visual note-taking.
+I'm a quiet observer shifting my gaze to see beyond the ordinary.
 The common hairmoss transforms into a biomorphic creature under the starlight, and the ordinary dissolves into the extraordinary.

 Comments